changhsinlee/changhsinlee.github.io/_posts/2018-11-26-pyderpuffgirls-ep1.md

 * Generate a report from a database in one click, complete with data and image
 * Transform an excel spreadsheet (that has a fixed form) and load it to a database
 * Email the reports once completed
-* Retry if the report fails to run or querying the database, and send a warning email
+* Retry if the report fails to run, then send a warning email if the retry fails again
 * Schedule any of the above on a regular basis
-* Write templates to reduce the amount of SQL code one has to change and make the code more readable
+* Write templates to reduce the amount of SQL code one has to change to meet a business requirement and make the code more readable

 In other words, the difference between a person, A, who uses Python and who don't, B, is that

-* A will be more efficient than B—instead of going to office on Monday morning to compete with everyone's query time, A can schedule the job early and kick back with a cup of coffee in hand and _read_ the report A scheduled to run on Sunday, before sending it out to business users.
+* A will be more efficient than B—instead of going to office on Monday morning to compete with everyone's query time, A can schedule the job early, kick back with a cup of coffee in hand, and _read_ the report A first thing on Monday, before sending it out to business users.

 ![drinking coffee](/figure/source/2018-11-26-pyderpuffgirls-ep1/coffee.png)
 *My ideal Monday morning*

-* A's works are more resilient to business logic changes—by writing templates (or code generators) that makes SQL queries instead of writing every bit of SQL queries by hand, the code becomes much more flexible, has less bugs, and will be easy to change in the future.
+* A's works are more resilient to business logic changes—by writing templates (or code generators) that writes SQL queries instead of writing every bit of SQL queries by hand, the code becomes much more flexible, has less bugs, and will be easy to change in the future.

 ## PyderPuffGirls Ep 1: Texts and files